remyguercio/tailscale-mcp-echo/README.md

         }
     ```

+    You can find your tailnet name by visiting the [Tailscale admin console DNS page](https://login.tailscale.com/admin/dns).
 3. Restart Claude Desktop.
-4. You should now see a new MCP server called `tailscale-remote-echo-example` with a greet tool.
+4. You should now see a new MCP server called `tailscale-remote-echo-example` with a `greet` tool.
 5. Ask Claude `Who am I logged into my tailnet as?` allow the tool, and wait for the response!